What is Mint Authority on Solana and Why It Matters

 In practice, freeze authority is used by regulated stablecoin issuers (for example, USDC uses freeze authority to comply with legal requirements).
 For community-created tokens and memecoins, active freeze authority is a red flag — it means the creator could prevent you from selling your tokens.

 Like mint authority, freeze authority can be revoked permanently.
-BarryGuard checks freeze authority separately and assigns a score of 100 when revoked or 0 when active.
+BarryGuard checks freeze authority separately and flags it as a risk when still active.

 What About Update Authority?